 Carroll also appears as June Ellington on the USA television series "White Collar."
 A Raisin in the Sun was to mark the highly anticipated Broadway return of the acclaimed actress after more than a 30-year absence from the New York stage.
 Carroll is a Tony Award winner for No Strings.
 Her stage credits also include Sunset Boulevard, Agnes of God and her 1954 Broadway debut in Harold Arlen's House of Flowers.

-Academy Award winner Washington (Fences), a Tony Award winner for Fences, will star as Walter Lee Younger in a cast that will also feature Academy Award nominee Sophie Okonedo ("Hotel Rwanda," Broadway debut) as Ruth Younger, Tony Award winner Anika Noni Rose (Caroline, or Change) as Beneatha Younger, Sean Patrick Thomas as Joseph Asagai, Jason Dirden (Fences) as George Murchison, Tony Award nominee Stephen McKinley Henderson (Fences) as Bobo, David Cromer (director and star of Our Town, director of Tribes and The House of Blue Leaves) as Karl Lindner and 13-year-old actor Bryce Clyde Jenkins (Broadway debut, "The To-Do List," "Easy A") as Travis Younger.
+Directed by Kenny Leon, A Raisin in the Sun will begin Broadway previews March 8 at the Barrymore Theatre.
+The limited 14-week engagement officially opens April 3.
+Academy Award winner Washington ( Fences), a Tony Award winner for Fences, will star as Walter Lee Younger in a cast that will also feature Academy Award nominee Sophie Okonedo ("Hotel Rwanda," Broadway debut) as Ruth Younger, Tony Award winner Anika Noni Rose ( Caroline, or Change) as Beneatha Younger, Sean Patrick Thomas as Joseph Asagai, Jason Dirden ( Fences) as George Murchison, Tony Award nominee Stephen McKinley Henderson ( Fences) as Bobo, David Cromer (director and star of Our Town, director of Tribes and The House of Blue Leaves) as Karl Lindner and 13-year-old actor Bryce Clyde Jenkins (Broadway debut, "The To-Do List," "Easy A") as Travis Younger.

 For tickets, visit Telecharge.com.